raulcf/d-gen/example_specifications/specification_outline.md

 #### defColumn:
 Required parameters:
 - columnID: An integer that uniquely identifies this column within a table.
-- dataType: A datatype schema that defines the data to put within the column.
+- dataTypeSchema: A datatype schema that defines the data to put within the column.

 Optional parameters:
 - columnName: Name to give to column.